LitiumAB/Education/Developer Education/Tasks/Test project/README.md

 1. A finished example is avaliable in the [_Resources_-folder](Resources/AuthorServiceRatingsDecoratorTests.cs)

-### Optional extra tasks
+## Test the ErpPriceCalculatorDecorator

-1. Write tests for `ErpPriceCalculatorDecorator` created in the [pricing rules task](../Pricing%20rules), test both as anonymous and logged in user
+1. Write tests for `ErpPriceCalculatorDecorator` created in the [pricing rules task](../Pricing%20rules)

+1. Adjust the test so that you the decorator both as anonymous and logged in user, use `SecurityContextService` to execute code with different user context

-1. a finished example is avaliable in the [_Resources_-folder](Resources/ErpPriceCalculatorDecoratorTests.cs)
+1. A finished example is avaliable in the [_Resources_-folder](Resources/ErpPriceCalculatorDecoratorTests.cs)

+## Enable logging with NLog

+1. Copy the file `nlog.config` from the Mvc-project to the Test-project

+1. Check file properties to verify that _Copy to output directory_ is set to _Copy if newer_ or _Copy always_

+1. Tests executing code that write to the log should now create logfiles in folder `\Test\Litium.Accelerator.Test\bin\Debug\logs`

 ## Adding the test project to an existing installation